-Therefore, Customer satisfaction and retention are the reasons why it is important to investigate technologies to update and restructure the sales organization.
+Customer satisfaction and retention are the reasons why it is important to change and restructure the sales organization.
 With the goals to reduce costs and increase profits, emerge the conclusion that the current processes are not fulfilling the actual company's needs (Paesbrugghe, Rangarajan, Sharma, Syam, & Jha, 2017).